89luca89/terrible/README.md

 docker build -t terrible .
 ```

-This will take some time, grub a cup of coffee and wait.
+This will take some time, grab a cup of coffee and wait.

 #### Run

-Once you built the image, you are ready to run it as in the example below:
+Once you've built the image, you're ready to run it as in the example below:

 ```bash
 docker run \